PlanetLive/LinearA/axe/README.md

 <div style="clear:both"></div>

 <a href="/LinearA/img/axe-actual.jpg"><img src="/LinearA/img/axe-actual.jpg" style="width:100%; max-width:500px; float:right; margin-left:30px"></a>

-Each character's verticle position can be conveyed by values 1 to 6.
-Dots at the top of the columns enforce its use as a cipher.
-The translation by Hiro Kuroda from the [Malia Stone](../hiro/#malia)) found that rolling dice with two ones is considered a heavenly outcome.
-Other dice rolls would select characters further from Mount Ida and hence a repetition of cycles (reincarnation) before making it to heaven.

 **Column 1: Feminine**
 The first column presents the heavenly role of priestess (feminine) by starting with the symbol of Mount Ida, the home of the Minoan mother goddess with hill temples.
 Mount Ida, the large central mountain on Crete, was covered with trees, hence the first 2 symbols I-DA stand for Heaven's Tree Branches.<br>